Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: Code and Data Availability

-The authors thank V. Walther for calculating dipole matrix elements for transitions between Rydberg states and I. Chaplin and S. Edwards (Durham University, Department of Earth Sciences) for preparing samples.
+\ack The authors thank V. Walther (Purdue University) for calculating dipole matrix elements for transitions between Rydberg states and I. Chaplin and S. Edwards (Durham University, Department of Earth Sciences) for preparing samples.
 This work was supported by the Engineering and Physical Sciences Research Council (EPSRC), United Kingdom, through research Grant Nos.
-EP/P012000/1 and EP/X038556/1.
-AB and HQXW acknowledge funding from xx.
+EP/P012000/1, EP/X038556/1, EP/T518001/1, EP/W524426/1.